 - Consider having a few bins in a row – fresh manure, composting manure, and ready to go.
 As you fill one, the others can remain to do their thing.
 When you empty a “ready to go” bin, start filling it with manure from the bin before it.
 Then that empty bin gets filled with the contents of the first bin.

 - Cover it.
 Tarps are great, as are lids to a bin.
 This keeps the heat in!
-You might find that in some parts of the country, you don’t need to cover it.
+You might find that you don’t need to cover some parts of the country.

 - Keep it aerated.
 An easy way to do this is to place PVC pipes with holes drilled into them into the piles like chimneys.
 Turning the piles will also aerate the compost.

 - Part of the benefit of composting in bins is that your piles are reduced in size.
 Without cover, regular turning, and getting oxygen to the insides of your piles, you won’t reduce the size as much and it all takes longer.